Available studies. Do pro-life activities

 "Serena," writing for Feminists For Choice, comments that the

-authors of the review found that:
+authors of this review found that:

 "... most well controlled studies continue to demonstrate that